 If you sell high-dollar products or services or see a significant customer lifetime value (CLV), you may be able to spend more to acquire a single customer than if you’re a small business with relatively low-price items or a lower CLV.

-When you’re first deciding on goals, consider your past marketing successes as well as what you want this specific campaign to accomplish.
+When you’re first deciding on goals, consider your past marketing achievements as well as what you want this specific campaign to accomplish.

-Clickthrough rate, or CTR, measures how many people clicked on your ad after seeing it.
-You can assess clickthrough rate by taking the total number of impressions (the number of times the ad was seen) and dividing it by the number of clicks it received.
+Click-through rate (CTR) measures how many people clicked on your PPC ad after seeing it.
+You can assess CTR by taking the total number of impressions (the number of times the ad was seen) and dividing it by the number of clicks it received.

 However, those higher costs may be well worth it when you end up with a better overall return on your investment for critical keywords than you do for low-volume keywords.